redis/redis-doc/commands/cluster-shards.md

 * id: The unique node id for this particular node.
 * endpoint: The preferred endpoint to reach the node, see below for more information about the possible values of this field.
 * ip: The IP address to send requests to for this node.
-* hostname (optional): The announced FQDN hostname to send requests to for this node.
+* hostname (optional): The announced hostname to send requests to for this node.
 * port (optional): The TCP port number of the node.
 * tls-port (optional): The TLS port of the node.
 * role: The replication role of this node.